 The tool can equally be used for the design of new processes or as part of process improvement as you are making the process visible… sometimes for the first time.
 It’s an excellent tool to use in a facilitated workshop environment.

-SIPOC was in use at least as early as late 1980’s in total quality management programs (TQM) and is still used today in Six Sigma, LEAN manufacturing and business process management (BPM).
+SIPOC was in use at least as early as the late 1980s in total quality management programs (TQM) and is still used today in Six Sigma, LEAN manufacturing and business process management (BPM).

 It’s Also Used In Process Improvement

 Starting with an existing process, a visual SIPOC approach allows stakeholders to visualise the process, the inputs and outputs and suppliers and customers.

 SIPOC can be used in incremental process improvement using the Six Sigma methodology... in DMAIC, which refers to a data-driven quality strategy for improving processes.
 (DMAIC is an acronym for five interconnected phases: Define, Measure, Analyse, Improve, and Control.)

 The SIPOC diagram is often presented at the outset of process improvement efforts such as Kaizen events or during the "define" phase of the DMAIC process.
 It has three typical uses depending on the audience: